SEND reforms

 - National funding bands and tariffs

-We used the views gathered to respond to the government’s consultation.
-Broadly, we put forward 15 recommendations:
+We carefully analysed the feedback we received to respond effectively to the government's consultation.
+In our submission, we put forward 15 recommendations:

 - It must be made clearer to families what rights and support they are entitled to